akhil-s-kumar/Wegan/README.md

 3. Find an issue or feature, and work on it.
 4. Push your contribution to your forked repo and make a pull request.

+#### Note: Change the remote repository to your forked one before pushing.

 ### How to work on the Frontend

 1. Make sure to install this backend framework before getting work into Frontend.